mithilaKaru/GetDetails_Assurity/README.md

 |3|51.6

 During the 1st and 2nd execution rounds, response times of the each first request has been reported respectively **159.3** ms and 148 ms. This has been resulted in higher 90th percentile response time value for those executions.
 Yet, all iterations results are within the specified response time SLA of 500ms.

+4. The category id 6331, does not return the expected values.
+Therefore, according to the text assertion there is a 10% error rate recorded.

+Assumptions
+1. The application server (environment on which api is hosted) performance has been considered out-of-scope
+2. The loadgenerator environment has been selected AsiaPacific(Sydney) in AWS